hashicorp/terraform-aws-terraform-enterprise/examples/active-active/README.md

 ### Connecting to the TFE Application

 1. Navigate to the URL supplied via the `login_url` Terraform output.
 (It may take several minutes for this to be available after initial deployment.
-You may monitor the progress of cloud init if desired on one of the instances)
+You may monitor the progress of cloud init if desired on one of the instances.)
 2. Enter a `username`, `email`, and `password` for the initial user.
 3. Click `Create an account`.
 4. After the initial user is created you may access the TFE Application normally using the URL supplied via `login_url` Terraform output.